hagnernils/ldgv/article.md

 reflex-dom, which use the ghcjs compiler together with the nix paket manager.
 The resulting static site can then be easily hosted by GitHub-Pages.

-Reflex follows a programming pattern called [Functional Reactive Programming](TODO), which is best explained by the [Queensland Functional Programming Lab](https://qfpl.io/projects/reflex)
+Reflex follows a programming pattern called [Functional Reactive Programming](TODO), which the [Queensland Functional Programming Lab](https://qfpl.io/projects/reflex) better explains than I could.

-The Environment this runs in is the `JSM`, which luckily is an instance of `MonadIO` and thus provides `lifIO` which we can use to run the main `interpret`ation of source code.
+The backend for  this runs in is the `JSM`, which luckily is an instance of `MonadIO` and thus provides `lifIO` which we can use to run the main `interpret`ation of source code.

 We then build a very basic page with two main text fields, one with the HTML id `tSrc` for the input